midchamps/flutter_tex_custom/README.md

 # How it works?

-Flutter TeX is a flutter dart wrapper around the most powerful JavaScript library [MathJax](https://github.com/mathjax/MathJax) which render the equations in [webview_flutter_plus](https://pub.dartlang.org/packages/webview_flutter_plus).
+Flutter TeX is a port to a powerful JavaScript library [MathJax](https://github.com/mathjax/MathJax) which render the equations in [webview_flutter_plus](https://pub.dartlang.org/packages/webview_flutter_plus).
 All credits goes to [MathJax](https://github.com/mathjax/MathJax) developers.

 # Demo Video